OfficeDev/Office-Add-in-samples/Excel-custom-functions/AsyncStorage/README.md

-# Using AsyncStorage in custom functions
+# Using the Storage object in custom functions

 Learn how to use pass data values from custom functions to task panes, or from task panes to custom functions.